zachlasiuk/arm-software-developers-ads/content/install-tools/armclang.md

 A safety qualified branch of Arm Compiler for Embedded, known as [Arm Compiler for Embedded FuSa](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded%20FuSa), is available for safety critical applications.

-Arm Compiler for Embedded and Arm Compiler for Embedded FuSa are [license managed](../license/).

 ## Use compiler supplied with Arm Development Studio / Keil MDK